 In this section, you are asked to draw conclusions from observed or supposed facts.
 You are presented with a short text containing a set of facts you should consider as true.
 Below the text is a statement that could be inferred from the text.
 You need to make a judgement on whether this statement is valid or not, based on what you have read.
 Furthermore, you are asked to evaluate whether the statement is true, probably true, there is insufficient data to determine, probably false, or false.
 For example, if a baby is crying and it is his feeding time, you may infer that the baby is hungry.
 However, the baby may be crying for other reasons—perhaps it is hot.

 In this section, you are asked to recognise whether an assumption is justifiable or not.
 Here you are given a statement followed by an assumption on that statement.
 You need to establish whether this assumption can be supported by the statement or not.
 You are being tested on your ability to avoid taking things for granted that are not necessarily true.
-For example, you may say, "I’ll have the same job in three months," but you would be taking for granted the fact that your workplace won't make you redundant, or that that you won’t decide to quit and explore various other possibilities.
+For example, you may say, "I’ll have the same job in three months," but you would be taking for granted the fact that your workplace won't make you redundant, or that you won’t decide to quit and explore various other possibilities.
 You are asked to choose between the options of assumption made and assumption not made.

 This section tests your ability to weigh information and decide whether given conclusions are warranted.
 You are presented with a statement of facts followed by a conclusion on what you have read.
 For example, you may be told, "Nobody in authority can avoid making uncomfortable decisions."
 You must then decide whether a statement such as "All people must make uncomfortable decisions" is warranted from the first statement.
 You need to assess whether the conclusion follows or the conclusion does not follow what is contained in the statement.
+You can read more about our deductive logical thinking test resources here.

 This section measures your ability to understand the weighing of different arguments on a particular question or issue.
 You are given a short paragraph to read, which you are expected to take as true.
 This paragraph is followed by a suggested conclusion, for which you must decide if it follows beyond a reasonable doubt.
 You have the choice of conclusion follows and conclusion does not follow.